LdeAlejandro/Dio-java-maven/readme.md

 - **`archetypeArtifactId`**: Specifies the Maven archetype template to use.
 - **Multi-module Projects**: The parent project coordinates and aggregates submodules, which can be compiled and packaged together.

-For more details, refer to the [Maven documentation](https://maven.apache.org/).